Valter Longo, Ph.D. on the Fasting-Mimicking Diet & Fasting for Longevity, Cancer & Multiple Sclerosis

 One of the most potent natural activators of the AKT signaling pathway, stimulator of cell growth and proliferation, potent inhibitor of programmed cell death, primary mediator of the effects of growth hormone, and has been implicated in contributing to aging and enhancing the growth of cancer after it has been initiated.
 Similar in molecular structure to insulin, IGF-1 plays a role during childhood for growth and continues later in life to have anabolic, as well as neurotrophic effects.
 Protein intake increases IGF-1 levels in humans, independent of total caloric consumption.

-Molecules that are produced by the liver from fatty acids during periods of low food intake (fasting), carbohydrate restrictive diets, starvation, or prolonged intense exercise.
-Examples include acetoacetate, beta-hydroxybutyrate, and acetone.
-These ketone bodies are readily used as energy by a diverse array of cell types, including neurons.
+Molecules (often simply called “ketones”) produced by the liver during the breakdown of fatty acids.
+Ketone production occurs during periods of low food intake (fasting), carbohydrate restrictive diets, starvation, or prolonged intense exercise.
+There are three types of ketone bodies: acetoacetate, beta-hydroxybutyrate, and acetone.
+Ketone bodies are readily used as energy by a diverse array of cell types, including neurons.

 A drug commonly used for the treatment of type 2 diabetes that works by decreasing gluconeogenesis in the liver, reducing the amount of sugar absorbed in the gut, and increasing insulin sensitivity.
 Some animal research has been published indicating that metformin may lengthen lifespan.